bktiktok353-dot/CHECK-BAN-APP-SCRIPT/README.md

 ```
 .
-├── inconnuboy/                  # The app itself (everything lives in this one index.html)
+├── ✞𝑯𝑶𝑺𝑯𝑰✞ /                  # The app itself (everything lives in this one index.html)
 │   └── index.html
 ├── android-icons/
 │   └── logo-source.png          # Logo used to generate the Android icon